U.S. Reed: Post-collegiate career

 Reed was selected in the 5th round (104th pick overall) of the 1981 NBA draft by the Kansas City Kings, though he never played in the NBA.
-He played one season for the Montana Golden Nuggets of the Continental Basketball Association.
-He hurt his knee the next season in training camp with the San Antonio Spurs and never played professionally again.
+He played one season for the Montana Golden Nuggets of the Continental Basketball Association (CBA) and was selected to the All-CBA First Team.
+He hurt his knee the next season in training camp with the San Antonio Spurs.
+He played for the Wisconsin Flyers of the CBA during the 1983–84 season.

 Reed has returned to his hometown of Pine Bluff, Arkansas where he is a real estate investor and a minister at Deeper Revelation International Ministry.
 He spent one year as assistant coach for the Arkansas-Little Rock Trojans.